kids encyclopedia robot

 Israeli–Palestinian conflict

 Abrams is a strong supporter of Israel and rejects "the demonization and delegitimization of Israel represented" by the Boycott, Divestment and Sanctions campaign, which she has called "anti-Semitic".
-But she voted against Georgia's anti-BDS legislation that punishes companies that choose to boycott Israel or Israeli-occupied territories.
+However, she voted against Georgia's anti-BDS legislation that punishes companies that choose to boycott Israel or Israeli-occupied territories.
 Abrams wrote, "Boycotts have been a critical part of social justice in American history, particularly for African-Americans.
 As the Anti-Defamation League notes, the origin of BDS is based in the anti-apartheid movement."

 Writing career